Since Aztec times, Mexico has been a thriving center of commerce. Markets and trade continue to be an intrinsic part of everyday Mexican culture.

 You can also buy newspapers and magazines at bus stations (principally Spanish language material) and Airports (Spanish and English material).

-There are a number of outlets where you may purchase books, music and DVDs in Mexico; the principal ones are detailed below:
+The proliferation of online books and music in recent years has changed the retial lanscape for these items; however, Mexico continues to offer a number of outlets where you may purchase books, music, and DVDs; the principal ones are detailed below:

 Librerias Gandhi: Gandhi bookstores sell books, CDs and DVDs.
 They sell through stores and online. www.gandhi.com.mx